Contact Us

 Click here to take a test of your current levels of psychological distress.

-Psychotherapy for depression and CBT for depression
+Psychotherapy for Depression: CBT for Depression

 Dr Mark Bartholomew is a Gold Coast Clinical Psychologist offering psychological treatments for a range of common psychological concerns.
 MHM Psychology is located in Coomera on the Gold Coast.
 We can be contacted on 1300 848 072.
+Appointments can be booked online

 Click here to return to the MHM Psychology Blog page.